 Study abroad competition

-Each summer the Study Abroad Office hosts a photo competition for students who have studied abroad in the previous academic year.
+Each year the Study Abroad Office hosts a photo and video competition for students who have studied abroad.

 Alice Goddard Queensland University of Technology, Geography student